fpcorso/data-blog/content/2021-12-11-lambda-capstone.md

 ### Adding SSM Permission

 For this Lambda function, we are going to attach the permission needed to the Lambda function's role.

+There are many ways we can do this.
+If you were creating many Lambda functions or are using a much larger set of AWS systems, you might create specific roles to use across Lambda functions.
+However, for this simple bot, we will just attach the right policy directly to this Lambda function.

 To do so, go to the "Configuration" tab on the Lambda and select "Permissions" from the sidebar.

 ![The configuration page for a lambda function with the left navigation set to Permissions.
 The top panel is an "Execution role" with a clickable role name shown.]({static}/images/aws-lambda-configuration-permissions.png)